gitfoosing1991/Analyse-Employee-Feedback/qna.md

 So, PCA helps you “tidy up” your data before clustering, making the results more meaningful and the process more efficient.

 ---
+**Can you explain Principal Component Analysis Variance?**

+Principal Component Analysis (PCA) is a dimensionality reduction technique used in machine learning.
+It transforms high-dimensional data into a lower-dimensional representation while retaining most of the original data's variance.

+Imagine you have a big box of colored pencils—100 different colors.
+You want to organize them, but carrying all 100 is heavy and sometimes you don’t need every single shade.

+PCA variance is like deciding how many pencils you need to keep so you can still draw almost any picture you want:

+If you keep 99 pencils (99% variance), you have almost every color—your drawings will look very close to the original.
+If you keep only 80 pencils (80% variance), you have fewer colors, but you can still draw most things, just with less detail or fewer shades.

+In data analysis, PCA variance is about how much of the “color” (information) you keep when you simplify your data.
+Higher variance means you keep more detail; lower variance means you keep less, making things simpler but possibly missing some subtle differences.

+So, adjusting PCA variance is like choosing how many colored pencils to carry: more pencils (higher variance) means more detail, fewer pencils (lower variance) means less detail but easier to manage.
+It doesn’t change how many pictures (clusters) you draw—just how detailed each picture can be.

+---
+**Can you explain what is K-means and why is Principal Component Analysis used with K-means?**

+K-means clustering is a way for a computer to group similar things together without being told exactly what the groups are.

+Breaking down the name:

+  - K → The number of groups (clusters) you want.
+You decide this before starting.

+  - Means → Each group is represented by its mean (average position of all points in that group).

+  - Clustering → The act of grouping data points.

+Suppose you want to cluster customers:

+  - Raw data: 50 features (age, income, spending habits, hobbies, etc.).

+  - PCA: Reduces to 2 dimensions (say, luxury preference and budget sensitivity).

+  - K-means: Finds 3 clusters →

+    - Cluster 1: High luxury, low budget sensitivity (premium shoppers).

+    - Cluster 2: Low luxury, high budget sensitivity (bargain hunters).

+    - Cluster 3: Middle ground.

+Without PCA, K-means might get confused with so many overlapping features.

+---

 **What is the breakdown of the token cost estimates for both analysis method?**